What is a LEARNING

 TACTILE |

-Auditory learners receive information
+Auditory Learners receive

-best through lectures & audio-based
+lectures and audio-based

 instruction.